iamturns/eslint-config-airbnb-typescript/README.md

 ## FAQ

+### Does this work with JavaScript files too?

+Yep!
+This config is a drop-in replacement for `eslint-config-airbnb`, decorating it with TypeScript support.

 ### I get this error when running ESLint: "The file must be included in at least one of the projects provided"

 This means you are attempting to lint a file that `tsconfig.json` doesn't include.